Antitrust and Competition

 - PokerStars in connection with government investigations into the online poker industry.

 - several large, multinational firms in international cartel proceedings that span jurisdictions across different continents.
 Skadden has successfully assisted companies in obtaining conditional immunity with the European Commission and other competition law agencies, ensuring close coordination of contacts with the different competition law agencies and a seamless representation across continents where agencies increasingly interact.
-Skadden is also advising companies on issues of parental liability for collusive conduct, an area of considerable interest and controversy in the EU given the Commission’s presumption of parental liability for wholly owned subsidiaries.
+Skadden also is advising companies on issues of parental liability for collusive conduct, an area of considerable interest and controversy in the EU given the Commission’s presumption of parental liability for wholly owned subsidiaries.